Suggestion: Watch the 10 minutes video tutorial before reading this article

 Low freight cost, but very high local charges.
 Yet, importers fall for this trick time and time again.

 Essentially, forwarders are driven to apply these practices, as many small businesses importing from China are quick to reject a proper freight quotation, as it’s far more pricey than a quote based on a kickback rate.

-Nowadays there are tools, like this one, that allow you to compare costs from different freight forwarders with a few clicks.
+Nowadays there are tools, like this one, that allows you to compare costs from different freight forwarders with a few clicks.

 I cannot find a single good reason to not buy an insurance.
 Many suppliers use cheap and substandard export packaging, and few buyers bother to set any specific quality requirements – or even check the packing prior to shipment.

-Most forwarders use PingAn to insure cargo, which charge 0.02%, based on 110% of the FOB price.
+Most forwarders use PingAn to insure cargo, which charges 0.02%, based on 110% of the FOB price.
 Assuming you buy goods worth US$50,000, the insurance will only set you back a mere US$110.

 That’s a fair deal if you ask me.
 Based on my experience, compensation claims are fairly simple to make, and the insurance company is usually satisfied with photos and a protocol listing the quantity and value of the damaged goods.

-The local charges often come as an extremely unpleasant surprise to first time importers.
-As previously mentioned, the practice of kickback rates among freight forwarders enables suppliers to offer shipping at extremely low prices, while the real profits are made upon arrival in the Port of Destination.
+The local charges often come as an extremely unpleasant surprise to first-time importers.
+As previously mentioned, the practice of kickback rates among freight forwarders enables suppliers to offer to ship at extremely low prices, while the real profits are made upon arrival in the Port of Destination.

 When shipping FCL, the local charges are set per container, rather than per cubic meters.
 I don’t have price data for each and every port, but the charges tend to range between US$500 to US$1000 per container.